 Inside, the SS396 enjoyed bucket seats, center console and special instrumentation as standard.
 Having been an option during 1964 and 1965, the padded dash was now standard.

 Under the hood, as you’d expect, there is a 396 cubic inch V8 that outputs 325 horsepower.
-It’s paired with a Muncie 4-speed manual transmission – a $210 option when the car was ordered new.
+It’s paired with a Turbo-Hydromatic automatic transmission – a $147 option when the car was ordered new.

 You can see on the left of this immaculate engine is the air compressor that forms part of the air conditioning.
 As a factory fitted option (original cost $413) it adds to the desirability of this amazing car.